idaholab/moose/framework/doc/content/source/meshmodifiers/TimedElementSubdomainModifier.md

 ## Overview

-The `TimedElementSubdomainModifier` is a base class to be inherited by other user objects.
+The `TimedElementSubdomainModifier` is a base class to be inherited by other mesh modifiers.
 It inherits from `ElementSubdomainModifier` and additionally provides the ability to change elements’ subdomains at given times.